-Bill Ramsey staffs the Conscience and Military Tax Campaign Escrow Fund which holds resisted taxes of war tax refusers and invests them in community economic development.
+Bill Ramsey staffed the Conscience and Military Tax Campaign Escrow Fund which held resisted taxes of war tax refusers and invests them in community economic development.
 The interest earned on these funds is given away to peace, social justice and direct service project each April 15.
-This work is based in Asheville, N.C..
-He also volunteers with the local chapter of American Civil Liberties Union, the steering committee of Just Peace for Israel/Palestine and a local interfaith coalition to dismantle racism.
+This work was based in Asheville, N.C..
+He volunteers with the local chapter of American Civil Liberties Union, the steering committee of Just Peace for Israel/Palestine and a local interfaith coalition to dismantle racism.

 Bill was a founder and coordinator of St. Louis Justice and Peace Shares, a collaborative effort among seven small St. Louis organizations working for nonviolent social change.
 Bill was a member of the Core Group of the Inter-Faith Committee on Latin America, a participant in the St. Louis Instead of War Coalition, a member of the St. Louis Covenant Community of War Tax Resistance

 Bill’s history of war tax refusal and redistribution began during the Vietnam War.
 After an arrest for leafleting at the IRS in 1992, he was given an unusual probation requirement to pay all his war taxes.
 This led to a 30-day jail sentence for violating his probation.
 His refusal to pay war taxes is ongoing.
 Over the years Bill’s articles on war tax refusal and redirection have appeared in a number of newsletters and journals.